-3 hard skills or competencies (industry competencies) for UI/Usability Designer V
+3 hard skills or competencies (industry competencies) for UX Designer V

 Skill definition-Creating and enhancing user-centered designs to establish branding, optimize usability, and improve user experience throughout product development.